wisespira/ESO-National-Demand-Model/README.md

 <a name="Model-Design"></a>
 <h2 align="center">Model Design</h2>

-There were a few obvious candidates for the design, namly: decision trees, multi linear regression (MLR) or neural network models.<br>
+There were a few obvious candidates for the design, including: decision trees, multi linear regression (MLR) or neural network models.<br>

 Although a linear relationship between independent and dependent veriables was not fully proven in the analysis stange, MLR was chosen due to its simplisitc setup and easy performance testing.